deeptho/neumodvb/docs/channel_management.md

   number 0.
 Your services will therefore appear at the end of the list.

-* Create bouquets, copy the channels you are interested into the bouquet and during viewing use theose channel list(s) instead of the service list.
+* Create bouquets, copy the channels you are interested into the bouquet and during viewing use those channel list(s) instead of the service list.

 ### Assigning service numbers ###